archaeogeek/gettingstartedwithgit/git/disaster.md

 Git provides a number of ways of recovering from disaster, aka undoing changes to your repository.
 We won't go into too much detail here as it's all rather more complicated than we have time for!

-In all cases, you will need to know the SHA ID for the a commit, found by running the `git log` command.
-You can get a shorter (7 character) version of the SHA, which is equally valid, by appending `--abbrev-commit` to the command, as follows:
+In all cases, you will need to know the SHA-1 checksum for the a commit, found by running the `git log` command.
+You can get a shorter (7 character) version of the checksum or hash, which is equally valid, by appending `--abbrev-commit` to the command, as follows:

     git log --abbrev-commit